bbli/filter-jump.nvim/README.md

 ### Examples
 * All words/characters after the initial one will be used to "filter" the matches.
 My idea was basically to keep typing words/phrases around the place I want to jump to rather than do something that involved more "decision making", such as planning a sequence of vim motions or thinking about the least commonly occurring characters.
 * Search is case insensitive and will ignore certain characters of your choosing(See More Customization below)
+* Will not add to search history, but will add to jumplist
 ![filter](imgs/filter.svg)

-* Or you can just start moving to the next matches.If result is near bottom, I just use `<C-p>` instead
+* Or you can just start moving to the next matches.
+If result is near bottom, I just use `<C-p>` instead
 ![select_next](imgs/select_next_match.svg)

 * Or do both!
 The algorithm will keep track of where your latest selection is at and will choose the closest among the new set of highlights
 ![find_closet](imgs/find_closet.svg)

-* Finally, you can call `FilterJumpLineForward` and `FilterJumpLineBackward` for variable length `f/F` search.
+* Finally, you can call `:FilterJumpLineForward` and `:FilterJumpLineBackward` for variable length `f/F` search.
 * Note that filtering is not available in this mode.
 Also search is now case sensitive and there are no ignore characters
 ![one_line](imgs/one_line.svg)